Georgios B. Giannakis: Awards and honors

 IEEE Communications Society Education Award.
 In 2018, he received honorary doctorate degrees from the University of Patras, and the University of Peloponnese, Greece.
-In 2016, 2017 and 2018, he was honored as distinguished professor respectively at Zhejiang University, BIT, and Fudan University, China.
 In 2016, Giannakis was appointed to the prestigious McKnight Presidential Endowed Chair at the University of Minnesota.; and from 2001 to 2008 he held the Endowed Chair in Wireless Telecommunications at the U. of Minnesota.

 In 2015, Giannakis became the inaugural recipient of the IEEE Technical Field Fourier Award for Signal Processing.

 From 2012 to 2017, he served as member of the Board of Regents, University of Patras, Greece.